-The Rio and Hobe Sound CRAs contain some undeveloped lots that contain native upland habitat, much of which appears to be rare and unique habitat.
+The Rio and Hobe Sound CRAs contain some undeveloped lots hosting native upland habitat, much of which appears to be rare and unique habitat.
 Rio appears to have about 17 acres of native upland habitat on 5 separate undeveloped parcels.
-Hobe Sound appears to have approximately 55 acres of native upland habitat on 24 undeveloped separate undeveloped parcels (excluding platted single-family lots, land subject to a Preserve Area Management Plan, and land held for conservation.)
-Pursuant to current policies, requiring 25% of native upland habitat to be preserved, Rio will retain some 4.25 acres over 5 separate parcels and Hobe Sound will retain 13 or 14 acres over 24 parcels.
-Fifty-four acres will likely be lost to development.
+Hobe Sound appears to have approximately 55 acres of native upland habitat on 24 separate undeveloped parcels (excluding platted single-family lots, land subject to a Preserve Area Management Plan, and land held for conservation.)
+Pursuant to current policies, requiring 25% of native upland habitat to be preserved, Rio will retain some 4.25 acres over five separate parcels and Hobe Sound will retain 13 or 14 acres over 24 parcels.
+Upon meeting the required 25% set-aside, fifty-four acres will likely be lost to development.
 Policies in Chapter 18 provide additional options for the preservation of native upland habitat by development in the CRAs in order to facilitate compact walkable development and preservation of sustainable areas of native upland habitat.